 C. WRONGFUL DEATH OF A CHILD

 For a wrongful death of a child, parents can collect damages for their own emotional distress as well as for their child’s pre-death pain and suffering.
-As of October 1, 2011, the total amount of emotional distress (also known as non-economic damages) is capped at $1,132,500 in Maryland; and this amount increases by $22,500 on October 1st of each succeeding year.
+As of October 1, 2016, the total amount of emotional distress damages (also known as non-economic damages) that parents can recover for the wrongful death of their child is capped at $1,245,500 in Maryland; and this amount increases by $22,500 on October 1st of each succeeding year.

 For an unmarried child between the ages of 18 and 21, the parents can recover their emotional distress damages as long as the parents provided more than half (50%) of child’s support within 12 months before the child died.